geosolutions-it/nyc-doitt/README.md

 ## COG with deflate compression (lossless)

 The "deflate" operation utilizes the Python wrapper for the GDAL library, with the processing code located in `scripts/cog_deflate.py`.
-As input, the script expects the path to a folder containing all `.jp2` files.
+As input, the script expects the path to a folder containing the input files.
 The processed output chunks are then saved within the designated output folder, in a directory named according to the `NAME` variable.

 The same considerations regarding the "compression" operation also apply in this case: the input and output paths should be bound to the container paths `usr/src/app/input` and `usr/src/app/output`, respectively.
 This should be done also for deployments in cloud environments, using volumes.